 Whether major or minor, your fear may seem insurmountable.
 A part of you wants nothing more than to just “get over it,” yet you cannot.
 This is because fears and phobias are not based on logic or rational thought.
 Instead, they are driven entirely by the most powerful emotion you can experience.

 The first thing we help you understand before beginning the process of hypnotherapy is this: you were born with only two instinctual fears.
 The first is a fear of falling, and the second is a fear of loud or unknown noises.
 Any other fears you may possess have been acquired through direct life experience, or learned from someone or something else, like a parent or a film.

 When you develop fears from experience, it is largely because you once held certain misconceptions in your past about things that you may no longer believe today.
-Your subconscious, however, still links the fear to your past experience and gives the same response.
-For example, you may have been in an enclosed space and thought you were going to die, and your subconscious made a link between the stimulus of a closed room and the response of feeling like dying.
-Today, although you know that being in an enclosed space does not result in dying, your fear is your subconscious responding to this misconception.
-The role of hypnosis is to bridge the gap between the misconception in your subconscious and the understanding in your conscious mind.
+Your unconscious, however, still links the fear to your past experience and gives the same response.
+For example, you may have been in an enclosed space and thought you were going to die, and your unconscious made a link between the stimulus of a closed room and the response of feeling like dying.
+Today, although you know that being in an enclosed space does not result in dying, your fear is your unconscious responding to this misconception.
+The role of hypnosis is to bridge the gap between the misconception in your unconscious and the understanding in your conscious mind.

 Fortunately, results-based hypnosis can provide potent, lasting relief from phobias ranging from the commonplace to the obscure, and from the mild to the severe.
 There are no drugs or shock therapies involved.
 Instead, hypnotherapists use relaxation techniques to target the very source of your phobia, address it, and change your response to the stimulus.